rose-collectionservices/digital-archives/01 General Topics/03-LIBSAFE_Go.md

 As much as possible, Rose Library's LIBSAFE Go workflows and policies should align with general Collection Services procedures and with the information contained in the TDS-managed [LIBSAFE Go Confluence wiki](https://emorylib.atlassian.net/wiki/spaces/LG/overview?homepageId=160465038).
 This page is used to add Rose-specific details that are difficult to outline within the processing workflow document and to clarify how Rose Library is interpreting and applying broader data models and policies within our LIBSAFE Go content nodes.

 # LIBSAFE Go content structure

+See the [LIBSAFE Go wiki](https://emorylib.atlassian.net/wiki/spaces/LG/pages/884178947/Organizing+Your+Content) for general guidance on organizing content.

+Rose-specific content structure:
 * Preservation copies live in the permanent MSS or EUA node within LIBSAFE Go.
 Each collection has a single container.
 * Within each collection container should be two to four directories (all four are part of the template copied automatically when you create a new container):
   * Required: MSS####_PreservationDescriptionInfo (for logs, manifests, and other documentation generated during transfer and processing and not bagged with a specific disk image or batch of files).